leilaicruz/Experimental_Journal/journal/2021-03/2021-03-30-dbem1-transformation-on-pgal-wt.md

 **Negative controls**

 - [x] Plate the replicates in SC-URA+2% RAff+0% Gal, including yIdb005a (the contaminated stock)
-- [x] Inoculate them in liquid culture in SC-URA+2% Raff+0% Gal(the contaminated stock)
+- [x] Inoculate them in liquid culture in SC-URA+2% Raff+0% Gal, including yIdb005a (the contaminated stock)

 **Positive Controls**

-- [x] plate them in SC-URA+2% RAff+2% Gal+G418(the contaminated stock)
+- [x] plate them in SC-URA+2% RAff+2% Gal+G418 including yIdb005a,(the contaminated stock)

+### Results

 ![](../Images/23042021-phenotype_checking_glycerol_stocks.png)

 - Growth of replicates from glycerol stocks in SC-URA+2%Gal+2%Raf+G418.
 - No growth of yIdb005 in selection media (confirmation)
-- Miserable growth after 5 days in 0% Gal of the replicates.
+- Miserable growth after 5 days in 0% Gal of the replicates in plates.
+- Since the glycerols stocks are in 2% Gal they need to be dissolved in 0% Gal to dissolve the Cdc42.

 ## Conclusion

-- we have two biological replicates of new dbem1:KanMx pGal-cdc42::URA : ylic139 a, b .
+- We have two biological replicates of new dbem1:KanMx pGal-cdc42::URA : ylic139 a, b .